shubhanshusingh/exemplar-prompt-hub/README.md

 git clone https://github.com/yourusername/exemplar-prompt-hub.git
 cd exemplar-prompt-hub

+# Create and activate a virtual environment
+python -m venv venv
+source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

 # Install the package
 pip install -e .

+# Copy .env.example to .env [copy .env.example from github repo branch]
+cp .env.example .env

+# Edit .env to configure your database and other settings
 ```

-After installation, you can use the following commands:
+After installation, you can use the following command:
 - `prompt-hub` - Start the FastAPI server
-- `prompt-hub-ui` - Start the Streamlit UI

 #### Using Docker